MarcWeber/vim-addon-manager/README.md

 " always activate this color scheme, and set runtimepath call add(scripts, {'name': 'github:daylerees/colour-schemes', 'addon-info': {'runtimepath': 'vim'} })

+" just activate a rtp (also works at runtime with all hooks such as sourcing ftdetect/*.vim files) call add(scripts, {'activate_this_rtp': 'absolute-rtp-path'})

 " tell VAM about all scripts, and immediately activate plugins having the c-dev tag: call vam#Scripts(scripts, {'tag_regex': 'c-dev'})